 phone number at local site

-Note: For services that terminate in Europe and Latin America, we will need three contacts.
+Note: For services connecting to Europe and Latin America, we will need three contacts.

 Before the site survey can be completed, you must complete the following: